 11.21.15 Channel usage procedures

 The channel usage procedures may be used to assist the STA that operates a noninfrastructure BSS(#3349) or an off-channel TDLS direct link to better coexist with the infrastructure network by

-exchanging Channel Usage Request and Response frames(#3311)(#4009) .
+exchanging Channel Usage Request and Channel Usage Response frames(#3311)(#4009) or

+exchanging Probe Request and Probe Response frames containing Channel Usage element(s) or

+receiving a Beacon, Probe Response, or (Re)Association Response frame containing unsolicited Channel Usage element(s).

 Implementation of (#3311)channel usage is optional for a WNM STA.
 A STA that implements (#3311)channel usage has dot11ChannelUsageImplemented equal to true.
 When dot11ChannelUsageImplemented is true, dot11WirelessManagementImplemented shall be true, or the STA shall support(#546) acting as an S-AP within a CCSS.
 A STA with dot11ChannelUsageActivated equal to true shall support channel usage and shall set to 1 the Channel Usage field of the Extended Capabilities elements that it transmits.

 …